Instance

 Encountered VK_ERROR_INCOMPATIBLE_DRIVER:

-If using MacOS with the latest MoltenVK sdk, you may get VK_ERROR_INCOMPATIBLE_DRIVER
+If using macOS with the latest MoltenVK sdk, you may get VK_ERROR_INCOMPATIBLE_DRIVER

 returned from vkCreateInstance

-According to the Getting Start Notes.
+Getting Start Notes.

 Beginning with the 1.3.216 Vulkan SDK, the VK_KHR_PORTABILITY_subset